Tuesday, June 24, 2014

 Clowns have been around a long, long time.
 (We'll touch on their history in another post later.)

-long-missing stock of American films recently rediscovered in Amsterdam of all places.
+One of those (in)famous clowns of old is back in the spotlight courtesy of a found series of silent comedy shorts, a long-missing stock of American films recently rediscovered in Amsterdam of all places.
 Many of those shorts encompass Max Fleischer's "Out Of The Inkwell" series of cartoons from the early 1920s.

 With these films scheduled to be restored and preserved from their nitrate originals, one in particular got the jump as the first to be revamped.
 Which film got the honor?
 Fleischer's 1926 cartoon "Koko's Queen" featuring Koko the Clown.
 As a matter of fact, per the article, it even got showcased at a recent public screening.